verdictmma/handbook/vocabulary.md

 ## PDI

 "Please do investigate".
-Seen most often on to-do lists at Basecamp to indicate uncertainty.
+Seen most often on to-do lists at Verdict to indicate uncertainty.
 It helps everyone on the project understand that we’re going to look into it but it may or may not be feasible, practical, or possible.

 ## Scope Hammering